Infanticide: Pakistan

 Killings of newborn babies have been on the rise in Pakistan, corresponding to an increase in poverty across the country.
 More than 1,000 infants, mostly girls, were killed or abandoned to die in Pakistan in 2009 according to a Pakistani charity organization.

 The Edhi Foundation found 1,210 dead babies in 2010.
 Many more are abandoned and left at the doorsteps of mosques.
 As a result, Edhi centers feature signs "Do not murder, lay them here."
 Though female infanticide is punishable by life in prison, such crimes are rarely prosecuted.

 Oceania

-On November 28, 2008, The National, one of Papua New Guinea's two largest newspapers at the time, ran a story entitled "Male Babies Killed To Stop Fights" which claimed that in Agibu and Amosa villages of Gimi region of Eastern Highlands province of Papua New Guinea where tribal fighting in the region of Gimi has been going on since 1986 (many of the clashes arising over claims of sorcery) women had agreed that if they stopped producing males, allowing only female babies to survive, their tribe's stock of boys would go down and there would be no men in the future to fight.
-They had supposedly agreed to have all newborn male babies killed.
-It is not known how many male babies were supposedly killed by being smothered, but it had reportedly happened to all males over a 10-year period.

-However, this claim about male infanticide in Papua New Guinea was probably just the result of inaccurate and sensationalistic news reporting, because Salvation Army workers in the region of Gimi denied that the supposed male infanticide actually happened, and said that the tribal women were merely speaking hypothetically and hyperbolically about male infanticide at a peace and reconciliation workshop in order to make a point.
-The tribal women had never planned to actually kill their own sons.
+On November 28, 2008, The National, one of Papua New Guinea's two largest newspapers at the time, ran a story entitled "Male Babies Killed To Stop Fights", which claimed that in Agibu and Amosa villages of the Gimi region of the Eastern Highlands province – where tribal fighting had been going on since 1986 – women had agreed to stop producing males, allowing only female babies to survive, so that there would be no men in the future to fight.
+However, Salvation Army workers in the region denied that the supposed male infanticide had actually happened.
+Instead, women had merely hypothetically mentioned this possibility at a peace and reconciliation workshop in order to make a point, without planning to actually kill their sons.